zz-blue/CaLES-test/source/Introduction.rst

 - NCCL and NVSHMEM (optional, may be exploited by the cuDecomp library)
 - For most systems, CaLES can be compiled from the root directory with the following commands ``make libs && make``, which will compile the 2DECOMP&FFT/cuDecomp libraries and CaLES.

 The ``Makefile`` in root directory is used to compile the code, and is expected to work out-of-the-box for most systems.
-The ``build.conf`` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), and a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options, see :ref:`2.1.
-Compile <compile_section>` for more details.
+The ``build.conf`` file in the root directory can be used to choose the Fortran compiler (MPI wrapper), and a few pre-defined profiles depending on the nature of the run (e.g., production vs debugging), and pre-processing options, see :ref:`Compile <compile_section>` for more details.
 Concerning the pre-processing options, the following are available:

 - **DEBUG** : performs some basic checks for debugging purposes
 - **TIMING** : wall-clock time per time step is computed